 Bike use in Australia has exploded in the past few years.
 Some of this surge in use is linked to the limited exercise available whilst being in lockdown for Covid-19.
 With so much more bike use, and more bikes being owned in every household, the challenge of storing your bikes is ever more relevant.
 StoreWALL offers you several options when it come to the “best way to store bike in garage”.

-If you are looking for a standalone hook for your bike(s) then you might be best to jump to this bike storage article I wrote a little while ago which explores the many bike storage options available on the market today.
-Alternatively just search “Bike Hooks” and you might be pleasantly surprised at just how many options exist.
+If you are looking for a standalone hook for your bike(s) then you might be best to jump to this bike storage article I wrote a little while ago which explores the many bike storage solutions available on the market today.
+Alternatively, just search “Bike Hooks” and you might be pleasantly surprised at just how many options exist.

-This article is focused on what StoreWALL can do for you and how its many hook options can provide your wall and garage for that matter with more space for your garage items as well as storing your precious bikes.
+This article is focused on what StoreWALL can do for you and how its many bike hooks can provide your wall and garage for that matter with more space for your garage items as well as storing your precious bikes.

 Best Way To Store Bike In Garage